 Currently the Chinese government, in coordination with stateowned enterprises, is funding a new program dubbed "Made in China 2025," whose goals include capturing substantial global market-share over time.

-Pharmaceuticals are among the 10 targeted sectors in this plan.
+Advanced medical devices are among the 10 targeted sectors in this plan.